Mercator: History in the (Map)Making

 ©National Maritime Museum, London

 In 1569, Mercator secured his name in the history books by producing an extraordinary new view of the world on his own projection - the Mercator Projection.
+This approach to map-making has been adopted globally ever since.

 ©Bibliothèque Nationale de France